 » simulation of "near real" data tables and plots with random errors (Gaussian distribution) in pH and/or volume, to test data analysis procedures;

-» user selectable increments of pH, volume and titration speed;
+» user selectable increments of pH, volume, pH or "pH" plot and titration speed;

 » overlay of curves (>10) for visualization of the effect of changes in parameters;

 » unlimited generation of different titration curves for drilling exercises and students' examinations.

 » distribution diagrams (alpha plots or molar fraction) and buffer capacity curves of any mono or multiprotic acid or base showing the fractional contribution of each protonated and unprotonated species in equilibrium;